Appalachian State defense notebook: Steven Jones, Brendan Harrington and Nick Ross

 Harrington's temporary move inside

-A first-time starter at outside linebacker last season, he’s played inside with D’Marco Jackson as Trey Cobb used the spring to recover from injury.
+A first-time starter at outside linebacker last season, he has played inside with D’Marco Jackson as Trey Cobb used the spring to recover from injury.

 “Learning a new position is always good,” Harrington said of his temporary switch.
 “It just adds to your knowledge for the game and adds to your knowledge for the defense.”

 That shift comes with a little less ground to cover.
-Playing the “Anchor” position for the Mountaineers defense hinges on a need for ranginess, sometimes a safety-like position that flies all over.
+Playing the “Anchor” position for the Mountaineers defense hinges on a need for ranginess, sometimes an active, safety-like position.
 Inside the boundary lines, he’s learned to work in a smaller amount of space.

-As a sophomore in 2020, he took over for Akeem Davis-Gaither (who's now a Cincinnati Bengal) and registered 48 tackles and four interceptions.
+As a sophomore in 2020, he took over for Akeem Davis-Gaither (now a Cincinnati Bengal) and registered 48 tackles and four interceptions.
 He’s sighting up serious improvement for this year.

 “I think I did subpar.
 I wouldn’t say it was a good year,” Harrington said.
 “I definitely had a lot more left in the tank, and I definitely have a lot more room for potential and better play, definitely. “